Fryin' up some licorice for days and days is no way to live. And yet…

-Overall, all week my body felt awful.
-Constant headaches, my stomach was pissed at me, and I felt light-headed and dizzy a lot.
+Overall, my body felt awful for the whole week.
+I had constant headaches, my stomach was pissed at me, and I felt light-headed and dizzy a lot.
 I tried to stay busy without being too active, just to occupy my mind with something not related to Nibs.
-I went out to lunch for my Dad's birthday on Wednesday and after them trying to force feed me for an hour it eventually came out and I explained it to my parents and received the exact disappointed look I expected.
+I went out to lunch for my dad's birthday on Wednesday and after them trying to force-feed me for an hour, it eventually came out and I explained it to my parents and received the disappointed look I expected.
 Friday was very difficult to get through, and if it wasn't the last day I probably would have had to quit.
-I felt kind of delusional for the first time all week, and as much as she disapproved initially, my girlfriend was pretty supportive towards the end.
+I felt kind of delusional for the first time all week, and as much as she disapproved initially, my girlfriend was pretty supportive toward the end.

 Did you notice any changes in your bodily functions?

 Rajiv: No overt changes.
 My poop didn't turn orange/glow/kill me as most people kept asking, but it definitely took on a strange consistency.
-There was one night where I woke up with a persistent stabbing pain in my ride side of my belly which I've never had before and absolutely never want to experience again.
-My pee also remained normal coloured.
-To be honest, I was more worried about putting myself into heart failure or getting edema (swelling) on my ankles because of the sheer amount of sodium I was getting.
+There was one night where I woke up with a persistent stabbing pain in the right side of my belly, which I've never had before and absolutely never want to experience again.
+My pee also remained normal-colored.
+To be honest, I was more worried about putting myself into heart failure or getting edema [fancy doctor talk for "swelling"] on my ankles because of the sheer amount of sodium I was getting.

 What has this experience taught you about the limitations of the human body?